Hatboro-Horsham Senior High School: Campus and facilities

-The current Hatboro-Horsham Senior High School campus was completed in 1991 by Boro Developers at a cost of $16,157,971.00.
-This campus-like project represented a $30 million final construction price and became the flagship school in the tri-state area.
+The current Hatboro-Horsham High School campus was completed in 1991 by Boro Developers at a cost of $16,157,971.00.
+This campus-like project represented a $30 million final construction price and became the flagship school in the Philadelphia metropolitan area.
 The new facility included the installation of state-of-the-art technology and science equipment and one of the most complete auditorium and stage sound and lighting systems available.
 The building represented over $3.5 million worth of masonry work and brickwork, all accomplished by Boro, and was most notable for its architectural requirements and excellent workmanship.
 A new wing housing additional classrooms was built at the rear of the building in 1998.
 The Hatters Swim Team utilizes the pool located at the adjacent Simmons Elementary School, which formerly housed Keith Valley Middle School.

 Hatters Way crosses through the campus, allowing access to and from Pennsylvania Route 463 (Horsham Road) and Babylon Road, as well as connecting it with Simmons Elementary School and the Jarrett Nature Center.
 The road, which crosses over the Davis Grove Tributary, had previously been susceptible to flooding until a $24,375 embankment stabilization project that replaced sidewalk and pavement destroyed by flooding during Hurricane Irene in 2011.

 Hatters Stadium, located adjacent to the High School, underwent a $1 million renovation during the 2010-2011 school year, which included the installation of an artificial turf field, track resurfacing, updated irrigation systems, a new sound system, electrical rewiring, and fiber optic capability.
 Topsoil that was removed from the stadium was transferred to other district athletic fields that are used for soccer, field hockey, baseball, softball and lacrosse.
 A large controversy developed during the 2010-2011 school year, as the planning of the turf field coincided with comprehensive budget cuts and tense teacher contract negotiations.
 Students, parents, and teachers squared off against the administration and the school board in a series of passionate and crowded board meetings.
 As the board approved a nearly $1 million artificial turf field installation, many protested the cutting of 24 Advanced Placement courses and electives, possible furloughs for up to 22 teachers, and possible cancellations, postponements, or venue changes for district events, particularly graduation for the Class of 2011, and the annual Relay for Life.
 Eventually, however, the Relay for Life and graduation were held as regularly scheduled, and furloughs were only issued for one full-time teacher and five part-time positions in the district.

 Extracurriculars

-Hatboro-Horsham Senior High School offers a number of diverse extracurricular activities for students.
+Hatboro-Horsham High School offers a number of diverse extracurricular activities for students.